pydio/pydio-doc-developer-guide/0_introduction/1_main_api.md

 For **manipulating the file contents** in a consistent way (uploads/downloads), Cells provides an S3-compatible API.
 The root of your installation can be used as an s3-compatible storage in a third party software that supports such feature.
 There is only one bucket available, named `io`.

 This endpoint requires the standard S3-Signature headers, which can be fairly complex to generate, so we recommend using one of the numerous libraries available out there to communicate with S3.
-To connect to the Pydio S3 as you would for an amazon S3 bucket, your client will need to be set to use:
+To connect to the Cells, an S3 Client will require the following settings:

-- Cells URL as custom URL, making sure the library handles bucket name _as path_ and not _as subdomain_.
+- **Custom URL** : your Cells URL.
-- Data Bucket `io`
+- **Data Bucket** : `io`
-- Access key and secrets: use the JWT (see Authentication section) as the API Key, and `gatewaysecret` as a fixed API Secret.
+- **Access key and secret** : use the JWT (see Authentication section) as the API Key, and `gatewaysecret` as a fixed API Secret.

+_Please note_: make sure the library handles bucket name _as path_ and not _as subdomain_.

 ### Node paths